JTechArt/task-management/tech-appoach/01-technology-stack.md

 # Technology Stack - Maven/Kotlin Standalone Application

 ## Overview
-Technology choices for implementing AiTask as a standalone application using Maven, Kotlin, Jetpack Compose Desktop, and PostgreSQL.
+Technology choices for implementing AiTask as a standalone application using Maven, Kotlin, JetBrains Compose Multiplatform for Desktop (org.jetbrains.compose), and PostgreSQL.
 This stack is optimized for public deployment with Docker containerization.

 ## Build System